stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### TIM

 "Ooh!
-Just that." __[Ben bursts out laughing]__ I'm not sure, we're trying to keep the explicit rating off, aren't we?
+Just that." __[Ben bursts out laughing, coughs]__ I'm not sure, we're trying to keep the explicit rating off, aren't we?

 #### BEN